akankshalamba1/PyBer_Analysis/README.md

 ![merge_data](https://user-images.githubusercontent.com/111251560/192822373-a7be02a2-0a2f-46f4-945f-84e735c794ff.png)

 - **Calculating total ride and total drivers**

+Following is the code used to find the total rides in each city type

 > total_rides = pyber_data_df.groupby(["type"]).count()["ride_id"]

+Following code is used to find the total number of drivers in each city type

 > total_drivers = city_data_df.groupby(["type"]).sum()["driver_count"]

 - **Calculating average fare per city type**